Desert Parks Bulletin

 Kati Thanda-Lake Eyre National Park

-Level Post Bay Public Access Route – closed until further notice.
+Level Post Bay Public Access Route – Closed due to rain.

 Tallaringa Conservation Park — Open to 4WD